 Bea Johnson is a big driver behind the zero waste movement.
 She believes in living a life that is free of waste but not quality.
-One of the early pioneers in the zero waste movements, Bea has committed, with her family, to living a zero-waste life and has done so since 2008.
+One of the early pioneers in the zero-waste movement, Bea has committed, with her family, to living a zero-waste life and has done so since 2008.

 This intriguing talk focuses on our throw-away society.
 Referencing an old clip of her grandparents, here Andrea outlines her passion and approaches to zero waste by referring back to a generation that reused what they could.
 Therefore, this talk delves into how we view belongings and items.

 She touches on how previously goods lasted longer, and therefore, we had more appreciation for them.
 Along with this, she discusses the way we have changed to an economy with a more simplistic attitude to what we consume.
 Buy it, use it, and throw the remains away.

 Andreas is the creator of Be Zero, a nonprofit that inspires people to rethink the amount of plastic waste and trash that they generate.
 Drawing on these experiences, she also provides a set of principles.
 These are principles that we can use to help underpin a zero-waste economy.

 Here Melati and Isabel talk about the plastic bag problem in Bali.
 Two sisters found that nearly every plastic bag in Bali makes its way into the waterways.
 As a result, they started their campaign to ban plastic bags when they were just ten and twelve years old.

 The talk discusses using reusable shopping bags.
 These two hugely capable young activists point to the work that the government can do to make Bali plastic-bag-free.